 - Any maintenance or upkeep costs

-This metric should give you an idea of how much money you could make from monthly rental income, making it an essential tool if you’re looking for long-term ROI from your investments.
+For investors seeking high-yield property investments, this rental yield calculation should give you an idea of how much money you could make from monthly rental revenue.
+This is an essential tool if you’re looking for long-term ROI from your investments.

-How to Calculate ROI on a Rental Property in 4 Steps
+How to Calculate Return on Investment for a Rental Property

-Calculating the return on investment (ROI) for rental properties in the UK for cash transactions involves comparing the net yearly income generated by the property to the total money (in cash) invested in the property.
+Calculating the ROI for rental properties in the UK for cash transactions involves comparing the yearly net income generated by the property to the total money (in cash) invested in the property.

 This metric can be calculated using the following formula: